 Suspect Marburg or Ebola virus infection in patients with bleeding tendencies, fever, other compatible symptoms, and travel from endemic areas.

 Isolate patients with possible infection in dedicated containment facilities, and use strict procedures to protect workers who care for these patients.

-Ebola vaccines are being developed; one is currently in routine use in the DRC.
+Ebola vaccines are being developed; 2 are currently in routine use in the DRC.

 Plan diagnosis, management, and prevention of transmission with public health authorities.